ncdcommunity/Air-Quality-TVOC-eCO2-Temperature-and-Humidity-Sensor/README.md

 Arduino IDE

 Minimum sampling interval is 1 min
-Sensor calibration / intial start up routine
+Sensor calibration / initial start up routine

 Place the sensor in a cleanest possible area for first 60 seconds
 1. After the first boot